 Because I’ve spent years in other countries, I’m fairly good at pointing out what’s different about the Netherlands.
 One great example is Dutch meetings.
 Meetings are completely different here because we think everyone has the right to speak up and make a contribution.
 We talk about those kinds of things in the lessons while we practise using Dutch, of course.

 My secondary school was Maurick College in Vught, which is right next to the language institute.
 There, I was taught by priests and nuns who were extremely good teachers and nurtured my love of languages.
-In fact, I had French lessons from sister Annette, who is still closely involved in the institute.
+In fact, I had French lessons from sister Annette, who was closely involved in the institute.
 It’s truly special to be back in Vught, getting to teach others a language.
 It feels like the circle is now complete.’

 Dutch, English, French, German, Portuguese, Italian and Arabic